The Mystery of the Shape Parameter III: Criteria of Choosing c

 \section{Criteria of Choosing c}

 The results of Section1 provide us with useful theoretical ground for choosing c.
 Note that in the right-hand side of (5),(6) and (7), there is always a main function determined by c.
-Let's call it MN function, denoted by $MN(c)$, as in \cite{Lu6}.
-Its graph is called MN curve.
+Let us call it the MN function, denoted by $MN(c)$, as in \cite{Lu6}.
+Its graph is called the MN curve.
 Then finding the optimal value of c is equivalent to finding the minimum of $MN(c)$.
-Let's analyze as follows.
-Here the range of c is the entire interval $(0,\infty)$.\\ \\ {\bf Case1}. \fbox{$\beta>0$ and $n\geq 1$} Let $f\in B_{\sigma}$ and $h$ be defined as in (1) with $\beta>0$ and $n\geq1$.
-Under the conditions of Theorem1.2, for any fixed $\delta$ satisfying $0<\delta<\delta_{0}$, the optimal choice of c is as follows. \begin{list} {(\alph{bean})}{\usecounter{bean} } \item If $1+\beta-n-4l\geq 0$, where $l$ is defined as in Theorem1.2, let $c$ be as small as possible. \item If $1+\beta-n-4l<0$, where $l$ is defined as in Theorem1.2, the optimal $c$ is where the minimum of $MN(c):=e^{\frac{c\sigma}{2}}c^{\frac{1+\beta-n-4l}{4}}$ occurs. \end{list} {\bf Reason}: (a)By (5) the MN function is $MN(c)=e^{\frac{c\sigma}{2}}c^{\frac{1+\beta-n-4l}{4}}$.
-If $1+\beta-n-4l\geq0$, $MN(c)$ is an increasing function.
-Hence the smaller $c$ is, the better it is. (b)If $1+\beta-n-4l<0$, $MN(c)\rightarrow \infty$ both as $c\rightarrow 0^{+}$ and $c\rightarrow \infty$.
-The minimum of $MN(c)$ corresponds to the optimal choice of $c$ because it makes the error bound (5) minimum.\\ \\ {\bf Remark}: For (b), the optimal $c$ can be easily found by Mathematica or Matlab.\\ \\ {\bf Numerical Results}:\\ \\
+The range of $c$ should be clarified first.
+In order to satisfy the condition $\delta \leq \delta_{0}$ as required by Theorem1.2, for any given $b_{0}$, we require that $\delta< \frac{b_{0}}{2}$ and $c\in [24\rho \delta, \infty)$.
+Then we have three cases as follows. \\ \\ {\bf Case1}. \fbox{$\beta>0$nd $n\geq 1$} Let $f\in B_{\sigma}$ and $h$ be defined as in (1) with $\beta>0$ and $n\geq1$.
+For any given $b_{0}>0$ and $\delta<\frac{b_{0}}{2}$, under the conditions of Theorem1.2, the optimal choice of $c$ in the interval $[24\rho \delta, \infty)$ is the number minimizing